 2. Submit Basic Program Information: The first step in our application portal will be basic things like your chosen start date, etc.

-3. Submit your deposit: A $300 deposit is required in order to apply for the program.
+3. Submit your application fee: A $300 application deposit is required in order to apply for the program.
 This is subtracted from your total program fee.
 If we are unable to accept you following your interview (very unlikely!) we will refund your deposit in full.

 4. Complete Application & Documents: Provide more detailed information about yourself in Part 2 of the application.
 In this section, you’ll tell us more information like your work history, motivations for joining the program, travel history, and emergency contacts.
 You will also submit your documents (below) within your portal account.